Market Position Statement Purpose

 Development of markets: creating an environment in which providers are supported to develop innovative solutions to better meet the needs of service users.

-Across accommodation based care, we commission services in a variety of ways:
+Across bed based care, we commission services in a variety of ways:

 Spot Contracts

-Individual contract for services that are provided on a case-by-case basis, typically to an individual / service user.
-This type of commissioning is used for our residential and nursing care and some supported living services.
+Individual contract for services that are provided on a case-by-case basis, typically for an individual / service user.
+This type of commissioning is used for our residential and nursing care and supported living services.

 Block Contracts